JohnnyLdeAlba/ecco2-password-generator/README.md

 # How Was This Made?

-This password generator was built by disaaembling the games code and porting it from 68000 assembly to Javascript.
+This password generator was built by disassembling the games code and porting it from 68000 assembly to Javascript.

 As a little bit of extra spice, the password screen animation used in the generator incorporates a ripple effect that is also an algorithm ported from the original games!